koodaamo/stringprocess/README.md

 ```

-To use the processor, it is only necessary that the module is imported before the registry is accessed (the decorator does the registration).
+To use the processor, it is only necessary that the module is imported before registry is accessed or terms are processed (the decorator does the registration).
 So:

 ```python3